input-output-hk/marlowe-cardano/doc/marlowe/tutorials/playground-overview.rst

 ------------------------------------------

 However a contract is written, when it is sent to simulation this is the view seen first.
-Here we’re looking at the *Zero coupon bond* example.
+Here we're looking at the *Zero coupon bond* example.

 .. image:: images/simulation-tab.png
    :alt: The Simulation pane